tahsinmurtaj16/ClassScheduling/README.md

 Your output has to display out

-* Output the order of scheduling for the courses, in FCFS,
+* Output the order of scheduling for the courses, in FCFS, and other 2 algorithms that you propose.
 * average waiting time
 * average turnaround time